centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 [notice-box=alert]
 Be mindful to properly parse and encode the e-mail subscription field in your Front End.
 It's especially important characters like `@` and `+` are properly handled.
 Otherwise, for example, the plus `+` character can be wrongly replaced with a space, which can throw `Expected type e-mail` error.
 [/notice-box]

+### Newsletter sign-up for "Let me know when the product is back in stock"

+If product which is out of stock shows "Notify me when back in stock", the customer can be registered under Customers > Newsletter with their e-mail address and the product that they wish to be notified about.
+This list  should automatically go to your audience ID or mailing list inside your ESP (E-mail Service Provider).
+However, there is no automation from Centra in terms of when stock is added, this is something that you would have to manually handle.
+So when the stock is back, you would go to the ESP and send e-mails to customers with that product and/or size.

+To register products or specific product sizes for customer newsletter, you should call [POST /newsletter-subscription/{email}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/6.%20customer%20handling/post_newsletter_subscription__email_) endpoint with optional parameters:
+* `country` - allows you to specify the country for the newsletter, which can affect the products availability you display based on the Market,
+* `language` - allows you to specify the language of the newsletter, which helps you send a correct translation to specific customers,
+* `product` - sent as `[display ID]`, same as in [POST /items/{item}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/2.%20selection%20handling%2C%20cart/post_items__item_).
+* `item` - sent as `[display ID]-[size ID]`, same as in [POST /items/{item}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/2.%20selection%20handling%2C%20cart/post_items__item_).

 #### Sign-up voucher code